NBR K Class: Railway Roundabout

 Double heading D34s, nos.
 62496 Glen Loy (the pilot engine) and 62471 Glen Falloch (the train engine) on a trip from Glasgow Queen Street to Fort William.

 In May 1959, the two cameramen of Railway Roundabout, Patrick Whitehouse and John Adams, visited the West Highland Line in Mallaig, and arranged a filming special taking place on a double-headed train from Glasgow Queen Street to Fort William.
 The two engines used, nos.
-62496 Glen Loy and 62471 Glen Falloch were cleaned up and were in immaculate condition for the cameras.
+62496 Glen Loy and 62471 Glen Falloch (the pilot and train engine respectively), were cleaned up and were in immaculate condition for the cameras.
 Photographs of the trip in color show Glen Loy and Glen Falloch with red smokebox numberplates and red siderods.
 The filming special had taken place over several days and used three runs of the trip in the process.
-The first trip saw a Southern Railway luggage van behind the engine hauling the train, Glen Falloch, and many lineside shots were possible.
+The first trip saw a Southern Railway luggage van at the front of the consist and many lineside shots were possible.
 Filming on the third train showed a view from the back of the train approaching Rannoch.
 When the film was ready for broadcasting, it was entitled Two Glens to Fort William and was broadcast on 8 December 1959.

 This film, along with 100 others, was purchased from Patrick Whitehouse and John Adams by the National Railway Museum and can still be seen today in the National Railway Museum at York.